Note

 Add and Create Hybrid Connections in your app

-To create a Hybrid Connection, go to the Azure portal and select your app.
-Select Networking > Configure your Hybrid Connection endpoints.
+Next to Hybrid connections, select the Not configured link.
 Here you can see the Hybrid Connections that are configured for your app.

 If you want to create a new Hybrid Connection, select Create new hybrid connection.
-Specify the:
+Specify the following values:

-Every Hybrid Connection is tied to a Service Bus namespace, and each Service Bus namespace is in an Azure region.
-It's important to try to use a Service Bus namespace in the same region as your app, to avoid network induced latency.
+Every Hybrid Connection is tied to a Service Bus namespace.
+Each Service Bus namespace is in an Azure region.
+To avoid network induced latency, use a Service Bus namespace in the same region as your app.

 If you want to remove your Hybrid Connection from your app, right-click it and select Disconnect.